cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 ## Feeling embarrassed, ashamed, at fault

 If a victim feels like they did something wrong, they will not share crucial details about their experience.
-People also don't report when they are not aware that what they experienced warrants finding help.
+They also may not report when they are not aware that what they experienced warrants finding help.

 ## Not knowing what the options are for reporting